Wines – A Glass or the Bottle?

 • Why buy a bottle and open it, only to tolerate one glass and then have to save the rest for another time, because the wine is not enjoyable enough maybe…?

 The purpose of the wine is to bring pleasure to the consumer.

-• Yes, you can invest in a bottle that can improve with age – but you want to know what the wine taste like if consumed young.
+• Yes, you can invest in a bottle that can improve with age – but you want to know what the wine tastes like if consumed young.

 • What you must ask yourself, is whether the wine is right for your own taste.

-Also a little hint – to enjoy fully you reds should be served around 58 degrees F. It will have plenty of time to open up and give you complete satisfaction.
+Also, a little hint – to enjoy fully your reds should be served around 58 degrees F (Cellar Temperature).
+It will have plenty of time to open up and give you complete satisfaction.

 Rather than to open a wine at so called “room temperature,” approximately 70 degrees – that is too hot.
-Room temperature also has evolved with our modern society, so forty years ago it was not 68 degrees.
+Room temperature meaning all these time as a cellar temperature.